goglesquirmintontheiii/streamdeck-plus-software/README.md

 ***WARNING: THIS SOFTWARE IS IN ITS BETA PHASE, EXPECT ISSUES/INCONVENIENCES UNTIL THE FIRST RELEASE HAS BEEN MADE.
-I"M AIMING TO CREATE THE FIRST RELEASE BY MAY 12TH 2024*** (More work needs to be done for a production version, so this has been moved from the 5th to the 12th)
+I"M AIMING TO CREATE THE FIRST RELEASE BY MAY 30TH 2024*** (More work needs to be done for a production version, so this has been moved from the 12th to the 30th)

 ***THE INSTALLER SYSTEM IS IMPLEMENTED AND WORKING, IF YOU WANT TO TRY THE SOFTWARE OUT IN ITS EARLY STATE.
 THE AUTOUPDATE SYSTEM IS IMPLEMENTED BUT UNTESTED***

+I'm still actively working on this as much as a can, though I don't have a lot of time to work on it generally so it may be a bit before I can get the first release out

 This software was started as a project for personal use but adapted to be easy(ish) to use by others, so not everything will be as easy as it is in the official Elgatio software.